 And all the doom and the gloom and the dark winter talk.

-I mean, I listen to this guy talk about COVID, and I'm like, okay, you've been hiding in your basement bunker.
+I mean, I listened to this guy talk about COVID, and I'm like, okay, you've been hiding in your basement bunker.

-You know, it's it's Mr. Shutdown Joe Biden while, you know, manufacturers of medical equipment are working around the clock to help save lives, while our pharmaceutical companies are medical researchers or medical scientists or doctors.
+You know, it's Mr. Shutdown Joe Biden while, you know, manufacturers of medical equipment are working around the clock to help save lives.

 We all understand.